Jabher/agregate/README.md

 # ActiveRecord es6/7-oriented implementation over neo4j
-_this software is early alpha stage and is not supposed to be used in production_
+_this software is alpha stage and is not supposed to be used in production_
-## Why?
+## What is it?

+ActiveRecord is common pattern that is, speaking in general

 1. I hate schemas.
 No, I do not have something personal against them, but actual schema usages are not totally DRY and can cause an error.